NEWLY2014/AirlineSim-Enhancement-Suite/README.md

 ## Installation

-Supported platforms: chromium-based browsers (Chrome, Edge, etc.).
+Supported platforms: Chromium-based browsers (Chrome, Edge, etc.).
 This guide is based on [racsofp’s guide](https://forums.airlinesim.aero/t/manual-installation-of-the-ase-airlinesim-enhancement-suite-chrome-extension/24671).

-1. Download the current version from the [releases](https://github.com/ZoeBijl/airlinesim-enhancement-suite/releases) site.
+1. Download the current version from the [releases](https://github.com/NEWLY2014/airlinesim-enhancement-suite/releases) page.
    The file you look for has the format AES-vX.X.X.zip where the _X_ is replaced with numbers.
 Example: AES-v0.6.8.zip
 2. Unzip it.
 3. Open your browser and go to the expansion page.